awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

   Use OMSPatcher to apply patches\.
 + In most cases, you need to configure your VPC to allow connections from OMS to your DB instance\.
 If you are not familiar with Amazon Virtual Private Cloud \(Amazon VPC\), we recommend that you complete the steps in [Tutorial: Create an Amazon VPC for Use with a DB Instance](CHAP_Tutorials.WebServerDB.CreateVPC.md) before continuing\.
++ If you are using Management Agent versions `OEM_AGENT 13.2.0.0.v3` and `13.3.0.0.v2`, and you want to use TCPS connectivity, follow the instructions in [Configuring Third Party CA Certificates for Communication With Target Databases](https://docs.oracle.com/cd/E73210_01/EMSEC/GUID-8337AD48-1A32-4CD5-84F3-256FAE93D043.htm#EMSEC15996) in the Oracle documentation\.
+Also, update the JDK on your OMS by following the instructions in the Oracle document with the Oracle Doc ID 2241358\.1\.
+Doing so ensures that OMS supports all the cipher suites that the database supports\.
+**Note**
+TCPS connectivity between the Management Agent and the DB instance is only supported for Management Agent versions `OEM_AGENT 13.2.0.0.v3` and `13.3.0.0.v2`\.

 Additional configuration is required to allow your OMS host and your Amazon RDS DB instance to communicate\.
 You must also do the following:
 + To connect from the Management Agent to your OMS, if your OMS is behind a firewall, you must add the IP addresses of your DB instances to your OMS\.